apache/calcite/site/_docs/adapter.md

 operations  (`INSERT`, `UPDATE`, `DELETE`, `MERGE`) but does not support DDL operations such as `CREATE SCHEMA` or `CREATE TABLE`.
-As we shall see, DDL complicates the state model of the repository and makes the parser more difficult to extend, so we left DDL out of core.
+As we shall see, DDL complicates the state model of the repository and makes the parser more difficult to extend, so we left DDL out of the core.

 The server module (`calcite-server`) adds DDL support to Calcite.
 It extends the SQL parser,